carlos-dev-research/aws-abid-count-task/README.md

 ### Dataset and Inputs
 The dataset used is the [Amazon Bin Image Dataset](https://github.com/awslabs/open-data-docs/tree/main/docs/aft-vbi-pds)  provided by Amazon.
-(around 1% of it) due to time and resource constraints.
-The features are images which are resize to 3x224x224 (RGB Channels x height x width) to keep consistency.
+- The features are images which are resize to 3x224x224 (RGB Channels x height x width) to keep consistency.
-The target values are the number of object per image in other words a single positive int number (the script to processed target are shown in [Challenge Github Page](https://github.com/awslabs/open-data-docs/tree/main/docs/aft-vbi-pds)[Challenge Github Page](https://github.com/awslabs/open-data-docs/tree/main/docs/aft-vbi-pds).
+- The target values are the number of object per image in other words a single positive int number (the script to processed target are shown in [Challenge Github Page](https://github.com/awslabs/open-data-docs/tree/main/docs/aft-vbi-pds)[Challenge Github Page](https://github.com/awslabs/open-data-docs/tree/main/docs/aft-vbi-pds).
-For resource constraints the we will only use 1% of the dataset which is equivalent to 5000 samples.
+- For resource constraints the we will only use 1% of the dataset which is equivalent to 5000 samples.

 ### Benchmarks